WeaveSolutions/Template/docs/Tailwind + Shadcn/TailwindShadcnUI.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Shadcn UI**: A collection of reusable components built on Tailwind CSS and Radix UI, designed for web applications.

-This template already has Tailwind CSS configured for both Next.js and Expo apps.
+This template already has Tailwind CSS configured for Next.js, Expo, and Tauri apps.
 Shadcn UI components can be added for web-focused UI elements.

 ## Prerequisites